dax8it/ATJIUJITSU-REAL-NEW/content/pages/kids-mma.md

 - - -

 ## MMA is a full-contact combat sport which includes a mix of striking, grappling and ground fighting.
-For kids who primarily take our Jiu-Jitsu classes this will be a great way to introduce them into mixing the martial arts.
-When taught in a controlled environment, MMA training is actually safer than other traditional sports and activities available for kids.
-Because of its real-world effectiveness and applications, your child is not only learning positive aspects that come from training a martial art, but they are learning a true form of self-defense that will stick with them for the rest of their lives.
+For adults and kids who take both our Jiu-Jitsu and Kickboxing classes, this will be a great way to introduce them into mixing the martial arts.
+Because of its real-world effectiveness and applications, you'll not only be learning positive aspects that come from training a martial art, but they are learning a true form of self-defense that will stick with them for the rest of their lives.

-**Adult MMA Schedule:**
+_**Adult MMA Schedule:**_

 > **Friday: 6:15 p.m. - 7:00 p.m.**

-**Kids MMA Schedule:**
+_**Kids MMA Schedule:**_

 > **Tuesday: 5:15 p.m. - 6:00 p.m.**
 >